NVIDIA/aistore/dsort/README.md

   * `elapsed` - duration (in seconds) of the local extraction phase.
   * `running` - informs if the phase is currently running.
   * `finished` - informs if the phase has finished.
-  * `seen_count` - number of shards which were scanned during local extraction phase.
-Some of the shards may not be located at the given node and they are skipped.
-  * `to_seen_count` - static number of shards which needs to be scanned - informs what is the expected number of input shards.
+  * `total_count` - static number of shards which needs to be scanned - informs what is the expected number of input shards.
   * `extracted_count` - number of shards extracted/processed by given node.
 This number can differ from node to node since shards may not be equally distributed.
   * `extracted_size` - size of extracted/processed shards by given node.
   * `extracted_record_count` - number of records extracted (in total) from all processed shards.